viewflow/django-fsm/README.rst

-``django-fsm`` handles this with ``permission`` keyword on the ``transition`` decorator. ``permission`` accepts a permission string, or callable that expects ``instance`` and ``user`` arguments and returns True if user can perform the transition.
+``django-fsm`` handles this with ``permission`` keyword on the ``transition`` decorator. ``permission`` accepts a permission string, or callable that expects ``instance`` and ``user`` arguments and returns True if the user can perform the transition.

 .. code:: python